Operated by East Boldre Community Stores Limited.

 AGED 79.

-By 1851 David (18) and Charles (14) are working as agricultural labourers have four more younger siblings - sister Ellen has left home and is a servant at Thorns Farm, Beaulieu.
+The 1841 census shows David (9) living in Beaulieu Rails with his parents and siblings Ellen (7), Charles (5) and Edward (2).
+The tithe map shows they occupied Keeps Cottage in Factory Lane.
+By 1851 David (18) and Charles (14) are working as agricultural labourers and have 4 more younger siblings - Ellen has left home and is a servant at Thorns Farm.

-In 1841 her parents and their five children were living with her paternal grandfather in Furzey Lodge, her father and grandfather both working as agricultural labourers.
+Elizabeth 'Betsy' Gregory was born to Edward and Charlotte (nee Baker) in 1837 and was baptised at Brockenhurst church by the Rev Shrubb.
+In 1841 her parents and their 5 children lived with her paternal grandfather in Furzey Lodge, her father and grandfather both working as agricultural labourers.
+By 1851 Elizabeth (14) was in service at Leygreen Farm.

-Betsy left the half share she owned in the cottage in Furzey Lodge to her son Jesse, stipulating that he could not sell it out of the family and the rest of her legacy equally shared among her 14 children with a few additional bequests.
-There is no record of Betsy's burial other than this headstone as the surviving burial register is from 1837 - 1894.
+Betsy left her share she owned in the cottage in Furzey Lodge to her son Jesse and the rest of her legacy was equally shared among her 14 children.
+There is no record of Betsy's burial other than this headstone as the surviving burial register only covers the period from 1837 - 1894.
+The epitaph includes the final verse of the hymn "Death of the Righteous" by Anna Letitia Barbauld.

-3D model
+3D photogrammetry model